hkjpotato/frontend101/README.md

 #### framework:

 A deep understanding of framework is essential in make the website to be a functional application.
-A very good resource about MVC framework is [TodoMVC](http://todomvc.com/).
+A very good resource about MVC framework is [TodoMVC].
 In face, I think the best way to understand the MVC is to make a native JS MVC by yourself.
 I will update one soon.

 #### Build Tool: